Furniture

 Neo-Gothic style in architecture

-In architecture, the style caught on immediately, with stone and brick houses being built in the style of 12th century castles and cathedrals.
-In America, where wood was readily available and could be built more quickly and easily, neo-Gothic-style wooden mansions and cottages appeared.
-The boom in the woodworking industry, thanks to the advent of steam-powered machines, made it easier to decorate these houses with the characteristic elements of the style.
+The style caught on immediately in architecture, with stone and brick houses being built in the style of 12th-century castles and cathedrals.
+In America, where wood was readily available and could be built more quickly and easily, neo-Gothic-style wooden cottages and chalets sprang up.
+The boom in the wood-processing industry, thanks to the advent of steam-powered machines, made it easier to decorate these houses with the characteristic elements of the style.

 Many Neo-Gothic buildings were built in Europe and around the world during this period.
-Among the best known are Westminster Palace in London, whose construction began in 1840, and the Cologne Dome, built between 1842 and 1880.
+Among the best known are the Palace of Westminster in London, whose construction began in 1840, and the Cologne Dom, built between 1842 and 1880.

-In our country, too, buildings were built in neo-Gothic style.
-Cuza's palace at Ruginoasa, which was originally built in neoclassical style, was rebuilt between 1847 and 1855 in neo-gothic style.
+In our country too, buildings were built in the neo-Gothic style.
+Cuza's palace in Ruginoasa, which was originally built in neoclassical style, was rebuilt between 1847 and 1855 in neo-gothic style.

 westminster-palace